erronny/Library-Management-System/README.md

         return self.name
  ```
 #### Permissions
-Thsis is the permission table we also going to use i'll explain it later.
+This is the permission table we also going to use i'll explain it later.
 ```
 class Permission(models.Model):
     name = models.CharField(max_length=255, blank=False)